hjfisher/SNISPF-HJ/README.md

 - This may be `DRAIN_TIMEOUT` firing.
 Raise it: `"DRAIN_TIMEOUT": 60`.
 - Or reduce `EVICT_COUNT` to `1` to slow down IP rotation.

+**A pair that used to work seems permanently stuck as "bad"**
+- This shouldn't happen any more — loss is tracked as an EMA, so a pair that recovers will see its score improve automatically as fresh successful probes/connections come in.
+If it still looks stuck, check whether it was fully evicted; quarantined IPs only get re-tested every `RECYCLE_EVERY` cycles (respecting `RECYCLE_MIN_COOLDOWN`), so recovery isn't instant.

 **Discovery finds nothing**
 - Your network may block outbound probes — try `"DISCOVERY_TIMEOUT": 4.0`.
 - Loosen the threshold: `"DISCOVERY_MIN_SUCCESS": 0.34`.

+**Want to protect your hand-picked IPs from eviction**
+- Set `"QUARANTINE_SCOPE": "dynamic"` — only discovery-found IPs will ever be evicted/recycled; your `CONNECT_IPS` list is left untouched.

 **Bypass doesn't work for some sites**
 - Try `--method combined --fragment-strategy multi`.